zaidalmahmoud/Cyber-threat-forecast/README.md

 </p>

-Below is an example for 3 years forecast for the worms attack, as an output of the code "forecast_m".
+Below is an example of 3 years forecast for the worms attack, as an output of the code "forecast_m".
 The model predicts the trend 3 years in advance until 2025, while using multiple features.
-The Bayesian distribution is illustrated by the 95% confidence interval and variance area.
+The Bayesian distribution is illustrated by the 95% confidence interval and variance areas.
+The increase of these green areas over time indicates an increase in the model's uncertainty.
 (M) indicates a multivariate model.

 <p align="center">
 <a href="url"><img src="./multivariate/output_forecast/Worms1.png" align="centre"  width="700"   ></a>